91麻豆天美直播

 Fear: When Is It Rational, And When Is It Unhealthy?

 Once a year, for 31 days, spooky becomes a societal norm.
 We willingly pay to enter haunted houses.
 We watch scary movies that we know will keep us up at night.
-Some of us even put in our front yards.
+Some of us even put 12-foot tall skeletons in our front yards.

 When is fear rational?

-Fear is a common emotion and, according to Kristen Francis, MD, a physician at Huntsman Mental Health Institute, fear can be healthy.
+Fear is a common emotion and, according to Kristen Francis, MD, a child and adolescent psychiatrist at Huntsman Mental Health Institute, fear can be healthy.

 "Fear is natural," Francis says.
 "Fear is our brain telling us we need to protect ourselves or those we care about.
 It鈥檚 part of our basic human instinct to want to stay safe and survive."